Skip to main content

 We'd never been here since it's PACKED in summer.
 Despite some lukewarm reviews from the hipsters out there, we all thought it was pretty dang good.

-Apparently Brooke thinks you ought to remember that this a long hike in.
+Apparently Brooke thinks you ought to remember that this is a long hike in.
 And it is steep, both ways.

 The trail had been freshly groomed when we arrived.

 I towed the food and Theo's gear behind me.
-It was easy enough for the first 1/5th of the trail, but soon got intense.
+It was easy enough for the first 1/5th of the trail, but it soon got intense.
 It doesn't help that I sometimes have trouble breathing during intense workouts.

 Thank goodness Meadow can carry her own stuff now.